OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### Open Files

-`lsof` can provide a list of all open files, including a stream, a network file or a regular file.
-When invoking the `lsof` command without any option it will list all open files belonging to all active processes on the system, while when invoking with the flag `-p <pid>`, it returns the list of open files for the specified process.
-The [man page](http://man7.org/linux/man-pages/man8/lsof.8.html "Man Page of lsof") shows various other options in detail.
+You can use `lsof` with the flag `-p <pid>` to return the list of open files for the specified process.
+See the [man page](http://man7.org/linux/man-pages/man8/lsof.8.html "Man Page of lsof") for more options.

 ```
 # lsof -p 6233